jbequ5/SAGE-Enigma-Subnet/SAGE-Deep-Dive.md

 **Synapse** is the Meta-Agent — the customer-facing and miner-facing access point.
 It provides the chat interface, proactive co-pilot, real-time strategy suggestions, and stall assistance.
 Synapse is powered by the Intelligence Subsystem and orchestrates improvements across the entire platform.

 Every fragment carries full provenance.
 Data flows are narrow and controlled.
-The system is engineered for transparency, safety, and measurable compounding.
+See Core Mechanics Reference for all scoring formulas and rules.

 ## The Five Subsystems